Edouard-Legoupil/ftsAnalysis/docs/reference/generate_plot_story.md

 - provider:

   Optional character string specifying the provider.
 Options include:
-  `"openai"`, `"gemini"`, `"anthropic"`, `"ollama"`.
+  `"openai"`, `"gemini"`, `"anthropic"`, `"ollama"`, `"azure"`.
 If `NULL`, auto-detect from environment keys.

 - model:

   Optional character string specifying the model name.
+For Azure, this is typically the deployment name.
 If `NULL`, a default model for the chosen provider will be used.

+- clean_response:

+  Logical.
+Whether to clean the response by removing thinking tags and other artifacts (default = TRUE).

 ## Value